PDC World Masters

-The PDC World Masters, known for sponsorship purposes as the Winmau World Masters and formerly known as simply The Masters, is a professional darts tournament organised by the Professional Darts Corporation (PDC).
-The tournament was introduced in 2013 and has been held at the Marshall Arena in Milton Keynes, England, since 2015.
+The PDC World Masters, known for sponsorship purposes as the Winmau World Masters and formerly known as simply the Masters, is a professional darts tournament organised by the Professional Darts Corporation (PDC).
+The tournament was introduced in 2013 and has been held at Arena MK in Milton Keynes, England, since 2015.
 Since the 2025 edition, the tournament has featured the top 24 darts players according to the PDC Order of Merit, plus eight qualifiers from a preliminary round to complete a 32-player field.

 History

 The inaugural edition of The Masters, held in 2013, was won by Phil Taylor, who defeated Adrian Lewis 10–1 in the final.
 James Wade won the following year by defeating Mervyn King 11–10 in the 2014 final.
 Michael van Gerwen became the third different champion in three years when he defeated Raymond van Barneveld 11–6.

 In 2013 and 2014, the tournament took place in the Royal Highland Centre in Edinburgh, Scotland and was played in early November.
-However, the tournament was moved to early February in 2015 and had a new venue at the Arena MK (renamed Marshall Arena in 2019) in Milton Keynes, England.
+However, the tournament was moved to early February in 2015 and had a new venue at Arena MK (renamed Marshall Arena in 2019) in Milton Keynes, England.
 The tournament has been held in late January/early February ever since.

 In 2024, the PDC announced The Masters would get rebranded into the "Winmau World Masters" for the 2025 edition, emulating the World Masters tournament organised by the British Darts Organisation and later the World Darts Federation which was also sponsored by Winmau.